shahzadansari/Instagram-App/README.md

 * Add support for multiple Sign-In options such as (Google, Facebook, Phone OTP)
 * Save posts
 * Delete your comments/posts
-* Add support for Notifications
+* Add support for Notifications (Added :heavy_check_mark: for follows and post likes)
 * Add chat support
 * Add support for uploading/displaying videos as well